 Style 1072 is a pattern for a set of hats, including a beret, a turban, and a turban headband:

 Do you remember the ’80s hair ornament trend?
 Style 1157 is a pattern for a set of hair ornaments: a rosette with attached veil, a hair slide with large or small bow in 2 fabrics; and a headband with 2-fabric bow with optional diamante trim:

-The original owner of my copy of Style 1249 had enclosed magazine pages showing these bridal designs; the text reads, “Head Turners: Hats for that special day by Frederick Fox exclusively for Style.”
-It may be that, like McCall’s designer patterns in the 1950s, these hats, veils, and headpieces were designed especially for Style Patterns.
+The original owner of my copy of Style 1249 had enclosed magazine pages showing these bridal designs.
+The text reads, “Head Turners: Hats for that special day by Frederick Fox exclusively for Style.”
+It could be that, like McCall’s designer patterns in the 1950s, these hats, veils, and headpieces were designed especially for Style Patterns.